wikimedia/operations-software-netbox/docs/models/extras/configtemplate.md

 A unique human-friendly name.

-### Weight

-A numeric value which influences the order in which context data is merged.
-Contexts with a lower weight are merged before those with a higher weight.

 ### Data File

 Template code may optionally be sourced from a remote [data file](../core/datafile.md), which is synchronized from a remote data source.
 When designating a data file, there is no need to specify template code: It will be populated automatically from the data file.